Gary Kordan: Career

 He also co-created and executive produced E!'s Number 1 Single with Lisa Loeb (E!
 Entertainment), directed two music videos for the alternative rock band Veruca Salt and wrote jokes for Joan Rivers, one of his many professional and personal collaborations with the comedy legend.
 Gary spent the fall and winter of 2002 in Paris as a writer for the massive reality hit Fox's dating show Joe Millionaire (FOX), its finale beating the Super Bowl ratings with 42.6 million viewers.
-In 2017 he followed Ike Turner with a camera, documenting his life, which led to an unlikely friendship that lasted until Ike's death and resulted in a box of unused, yet fascinating footage.
+In 2017 he followed Ike Turner with a camera, documenting the final months of his life which resulted in hours of footage, some of which was used in the critically acclaimed HBO Documentary 'Tina'.

-In front of the camera, Kordan produced and hosted two public access shows on Manhattan Neighborhood Network, both resulting in a cult following, co-hosted Treasures In Your Home, a nightly live eBay style talk show that very often beat Late Night with David Letterman in many markets, and hosted the red carpet arrivals of the first X-Men film on Ellis Island.
+In front of the camera, Kordan produced and hosted two public access shows on Manhattan Neighborhood Network, both resulting in a cult following, co-hosted Treasures In Your Home, a nightly live eBay style talk show that very often surpassed Late Night with David Letterman in many markets, and in 2000 was the red carpet arrivals host for the first 'X-Men' film on Ellis Island.

 Kordan's life in art and comedy began at a very early age, drawing portraits and caricatures of everyone he knew and working as a doorman at the legendary Catch A Rising Star comedy club.
-He went on to study Fine Arts and Illustration at School of Visual Arts in New York City, and during his junior year landed full time job working for Joan Rivers on her daytime talk show, CBS's The Joan Rivers Show.
+He went on to study Fine Arts and Illustration at School of Visual Arts in New York City, and during his junior year landed full-time job working for Joan Rivers on her daytime talk show, CBS's The Joan Rivers Show.
 It was there, and because of Joan's encouragement, Gary began his career in the art department.